Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 ...
 ```

 All right!!
-We just discover that there is a call to **ptrace**, and it looks like that the challenge doesn't want to be debugged.
+We just discover that there is a call to **ptrace**, and it looks like that the challenge doesn't want to be debugged ([why using ptrace?](https://www.aldeid.com/wiki/Ptrace-anti-debugging)).
 Now we can open ***Cutter*** and start to uncover what this binary does.

 One of the first things we may notice is that there are 2 .init and 2 .fini [functions](http://l4u-00.jinr.ru/usoft/WWW/www_debian.org/Documentation/elf/node3.html)